 All players have done well grasping the new scheme, said Harbaugh, who wouldn't reveal how much of the playbook is ready to go after the post-lockout cram session.

 "They're almost college-like type of guys, just from their enthusiasm and good nature and want to be successful," Harbaugh said.
 "They've got that gleam in their eye.
-They've
+They've worked extremely hard in the classroom, too, to understand what we're trying to do, what our intent is to this game plan."

 As for any plan to pursue Garrard, Harbaugh declined to comment if the 49ers are interested, and he instead offered a blanket response that they would do anything to improve the team.